 Along with stunning styling and driving dynamics that are easily amongst the most capable in its class, the storied British luxury marque delivers a value-oriented more for less strategy that should make the new model even more appealing.

-What impresses me even more is the F-Pace’ aluminum-intensive construction, Jaguar’s first SUV benefiting from the same high-tech approach to lightweight manufacture as its full-size XJ luxury sedan, the fabulous F-Type sports car and the new XE.
-Rather than steel, the F-Pace body structure enters the compact segment as the only model mostly constructed from bonded and riveted aluminum.
+What impresses me even more is the F-PACE’ aluminum-intensive construction, the first SUV benefiting from the same high-tech approach to lightweight manufacture as its full-size XJ luxury sedan, the fabulous F-Type sports car and the new XE.
+Rather than steel, the F-PACE body structure enters the compact segment as the only model mostly constructed from bonded and riveted aluminum.
 More than one third of the SUV is aluminum alloy, 75 percent sourced from recycled materials.
 Of course this reduces weight, but more so it strengthens the body to improve handling, NVH levels and crash worthiness.

-The eight-speed autobox provides rapid yet smoothly applied shifts via aforementioned paddles, a good thing being that the F-Pace comes standard with Jaguar’s brilliantly dramatic rotating drive selector that powers up out of the lower console, while at the limit braking is breathtaking.
+The eight-speed autobox provides rapid yet smoothly applied shifts via aforementioned paddles, a good thing being that the F-PACE comes standard with the brand's brilliantly dramatic rotating drive selector that powers up out of the lower console, while at the limit braking is breathtaking.